ameliachoo/ameliachoo/README.md

 Recent Games Computing graduate with <strong>First-Class Honours</strong> from the University of Lincoln 👩‍🎓

 Currently, I work as a Game Artist and Graphic Designer for Synx Games.
-I also spend a lot of time working on Freelance Web Development projects and Game Development.
+I also spend a lot of time working on personal and freelance Web Development projects and Game Development.
 I work across all fields within this industry, from building sites and games to designing the visuals that bring them to life.

 I love projects where code and art meet, bringing a designer's eye to everything I build, focusing on accessibility and inclusivity.